On revolution

 For seed that otherwise would be planted on hard ground

-What finally seeing what was there all along does to our eyes
+What finally seeing what was there all along does to our

-I know- I was woke; I was awake and black and political and radical
+I know- I was woke; I was awake and black and political and

 If the meaning of that word